atodorov/atodorov.github.com/source/_posts/2013-04-08-what-runs-your-startup-maistorplus.markdown

 a straightforward, flexible and easy to extend templating engine, which is integrated into the Symfony framework by default and works server-side with PHP in order to generate dynamic content, based on data stored in the database.
-Web pages also use jQuery and Sizzle.js and feature modern graphics.
+Web pages also use jQuery and [Sizzle.js](http://sizzlejs.com/) and feature modern graphics.
 Everything is beautifully styled with CSS.

 Why Not Something Else
 ----------------------

 {% blockquote Boris Sanchez %}
-The original development already had experience with Symfony, Zend, Spring and some other web application development frameworks.
+The original development team already had experience with Symfony, Zend, Spring and some other web application development frameworks.
 We opted for Symfony for two main reasons.
 First, Symfony is constantly improving, and has a strong and continuously growing community that offers 3rd party add-on components for free.